 - Increased firmness of breast or some asymmetry

 There have been no high-quality studies comparing brachytherapy to whole breast radiation.
 However, other studies have shown outcomes to be the same for women with localized breast cancer.

 Breast cancer - partial radiation therapy; Carcinoma of the breast - partial radiation therapy; Brachytherapy - breast; Adjuvant partial breast radiation - brachytherapy; APBI - brachytherapy; Accelerated partial breast irradiation - brachytherapy; Partial breast radiation therapy - brachytherapy; Permanent breast seed implant; PBSI; Low-dose radiotherapy - breast; High-dose radiotherapy - breast; Electronic balloon brachytherapy; EBB; Intracavitary brachytherapy; IBB; Interstitial brachytherapy; IMB

-Updated by: David Herold, MD, Radiation Oncologist in West Palm Beach, FL.
+Updated by: David Herold, MD, radiation oncologist in Jupiter, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-11-18-19: Editorial update.
+Editorial update 03/11/2021.